leo3904/holbertonschool-zero_day/0x03-git/README.md

-This is the basic git project
+This is the basic git project (Modified from github.com)